Creator: Associated Charities, Gloucester; various

 Language: English

 Finding Aid: Processed by Howard Thomas, 2011, for Stephanie Buck, Librarian/Archivist.
-Updated by Karla Kaneb, June 2020.
+Updated by Karla Kaneb, June 2020, and by Cassie Anderson, March 2026.

 View the collection here.